Arabesque, 2007 | [Materials] Composite plastic body casts, Computers, Compressed Air Components, Mp3 Player, Video Projector, Camera.

 contrast heavily with the organized symmetry of the body parts.
 In motion,

-captured live via a video camera placed above the work.
-This view is projected
+Revealed to the observer via a live feed video camera placed directly above the

-onto a nearby screen, revealing to the observer a kaleidoscope of beautiful patterns
+artwork and projected onto a nearby screen, producing a kaleidoscope of beautiful